8.6. Flushing Dirty Pages

 The checkpointer process writes a checkpoint record to the WAL segment file and flushes dirty pages whenever checkpointing starts.
 Section 9.7 describes checkpointing and when it begins.

-The role of the background writer is to reduce the impact of the intensive writing of checkpointing.
-The background writer continues to flush dirty pages little by little with minimal impact on database activity.
+The background writer’s role is to mitigate the intensive I/O load associated with checkpointing.
+The background writer continuously and gradually flushes dirty pages with minimal impact on overall database activity.
 By default, the background writer wakes every 200 msec (defined by bgwriter_delay) and flushes bgwriter_lru_maxpages (the default is 100 pages) at most.

 In versions 9.1 or earlier, background writer had regularly done the checkpoint processing.